 Information on the Jura Ferry is available on the Jura Ferry Information Page

 A credit card is required for using the The Calmac Online Booking System and payment.
 The tickets are then sent to your home address or can be collected at the port of departure.
 Reservations can also be made by telephone.
 The office is open Monday - Friday: 07:00-21:00, Saturday and Sunday 08:00 to 20:00 UK Time.
 The phone number is 0800 066 5000.
 International or mobile users call +44 1475 650 397.
 The email address is: email@example.com

 If you need transportation from Tarbert or from the Arran ferry at Claonaig to Kennacraig you can contact www.pepcars.co.uk, they can also collect up to four people from the airport or the city centre for £125.

-Two departures are made daily to/from Glasgow International Airport to Islay Glenegedale Airport (ILY).
+Two (winter) to three flights (summer) are made daily between Glasgow International Airport and Islay Airport (ILY).
 The distance is 72 miles or (116 Km) and duration is 0hr 40min.
 The plane leaves from terminal M at Glasgow International Airport.
-The plane, a Saab 340/340B, is operated by Loganair, Scotland's Airline.
+The plane, a Saab 340/340B, is operated by Loganair, Scotland's Airline

 Fares start as low as £30 for a one way ticket including all taxes.